What is cIRcle?

 - UBC faculty authored content in BioMed Central is harvested to provide centralized, permanent access to UBC open access published scholarly works via cIRcle and the SWORD (Simple Web-service Offering Repository Deposit) protocol.
 This project supports cIRcle’s mandate to showcase and preserve UBC’s unique intellectual output.

-This list represents a small sample of the completed and ongoing projects at cIRcle.
+Completed: This list represents a small sample of the completed and ongoing projects at cIRcle.
 Click on the project title to view the collection in cIRcle.

 - Written by Ronald C. Beaumont in consultation with the Sechelt Indian Band, the Sechelt Dictionary (English-Sechelt and Sechelt-English) is part of an ongoing effort to preserve a knowledge of this language and to encourage a revival of its use by present and future generations of Sechelt people.